 In about 5 minutes, pass a BLM day use area sign and a wooden corral on the east side of the canyon.
 Enter through the corral to see the Black Dragon pictograph panel within the alcove.

-The style of rock art here is characterized as Barrier Canyon, older than that made by the Fremont people.
-This painted art is about 1,500 years old and is the same style found in Horseshoe Canyon in Canyonlands National Park to the southeast.
+Archaeologists characterize this style of panel as Barrier Canyon.
+This petroglyph panel is about 1,500 years old and is the same style found in Horseshoe Canyon in Canyonlands National Park.
 Please be respectful of the fragile pictographs, avoid touching them, and leave them as they are.

 You can continue wandering as far upcanyon as you wish; return the way you came.